xrnl/aginun/SUPPORT.md

 We encourage you to communicate publicly on the volunteer platform channel so that everyone in the community can reply to questions and benefits from insights.
 For sensitive communication, such as security vulnerabilities or violations of the code of conduct, you can communicate directly to our email.

-## Request API key or Hasura console password
+## Request test account or Hasura console password

-Email [tech@extinctionrebellion.nl](mailto:tech@extinctionrebellion.nl) to request the development API key or the password to the [Hasura console](http://178.62.229.109/console).
+Email [tech@extinctionrebellion.nl](mailto:tech@extinctionrebellion.nl) to request a Keycloak account and the development API key (works as password) to the [Hasura console](http://178.62.229.109/console).
 You should hear back within a day.